imagitama/phasmophobia-site/tips-and-tricks/index.md

 # Tips and Tricks

+A list of tips and tricks to help you defeat the ghost and win the game.

+## General

+### Avoid the darkness

+It drops your sanity which makes the ghost stronger.

+## Voice detection

+### Speak slowly and clearly

+It uses Microsoft Cortana which is never perfect.

+### Ensure your mouse cursor has clicked on the game window

+Otherwise the entire recognition system breaks.
+Test it by using the Spirit Box and checking it replies.

+## Setup phase

+### Only take items to find the ghost's room

+The remaining items can be retrieved when you return to the van.

+Items you should initially bring:

+- EMF Reader
+- UV Flashlight
+- Spirit Box
+- candles (to detect their movement)
+- any sensors you have purchased

-## Use a kitchen timer during the setup time
+### Use a kitchen timer

 Bring along a physical or phone timer during the setup time to let you know how long is left in the setup phase.

 **If you alt-tab to a website for a timer it might break your voice recognition!**

-## Avoid the darkness

-It drops your sanity which makes the ghost stronger.

-## Only take items with you during setup that you need to use to find the ghost

-The remaining items can be retrieved when you return to the van.

-## Avoid going too close to walls as you could glitch through them

-Some maps make you fall through the walls and unless you have a "playspace mover" you cannot fix yourself.